NachoCasta/PrograAvanzadaUZH/README.md

    3. `const vector<string> *const vp = v1`
       Indicates that the pointer `vp` is constant, i.e. you can not change where `vp` is pointing to.

-- [ ] 5. **Erklaeren Sie die Bedeutung des Schluesselwortes constexpr und in welcher Situation dieses sinnvollerweise eingesetzt werden kann.**
+- [x] 5. **Erklaeren Sie die Bedeutung des Schluesselwortes constexpr und in welcher Situation dieses sinnvollerweise eingesetzt werden kann.**
    (Explain the meaning of the keyword constexpr and in which situation it can be usefully used.)

+   This keyword allows you to use functions in constant expressions (which normally you cant).
+This way, the value will be computed in compile time.
+One of the uses cases could be in static_assert, where you need to compute everything in compile time.

 - [x] 6. **Erklaeren Sie die Bedeutung des Schluesselwortes inline und wie dieses sinnvollerweise eingesetzt werden kann, insbesondere im Zusammenhang von Projekten, die aus mehreren Objektdateien bestehen (und auch insbesondere wenn „link-time optimization“ nicht zur Verfuegung steht).**
    (Explain the meaning of the keyword inline and how it can be reasonably used, especially in the context of projects that consist of several object files (and especially if "link-time optimization" is not available).)